 You do not need to be in the direct path of a wildfire to feel some of the effects.
 However, if you are in the direct path of a wildfire, you will experience both the direct and indirect impacts.

 Compounding Issues

-Wildfires create a host of other issues that you need to be aware of in the event you are impacted by one.
+Wildfires create a host of other issues that you need to be aware of, being able to prepare for these is part of adaptive climate solutions.

 Poor Air Quality